 The downsides are that the freezer is not as customizable or as spacious as the fridge section, and it is significantly wider and taller than others on the market, so measure your space ahead of time.

-For a well-designed, reliable, and straightforward bottom freezer refrigerator, the Whirlpool WRB322DMBM (view at Best Buy) is your best option.
+For a well-designed, reliable, and straightforward bottom freezer refrigerator, the Whirlpool WRB322DMBM is your best option.
 This selection is our top overall pick because it has a simple exterior that's easy to match, as well as a spacious interior that will easily store your fresh and frozen goods.
-If you're looking to spend a little less, the Amana ABB1921BRW (view at Aj Madison) doesn't have fancy features like an ice maker but is jam-packed with thoughtful bins and freezer shelving to keep everything organized.
+If you can afford to spend a bit more, the KitchenAid 27 cu. ft.
+French Door Refrigerator has double doors, a large capacity, and a water dispenser.

 What to Look for in a Bottom Freezer Refrigerator